SPARC-FAIR-Codeathon/aqua/Documentation/Documentation.md

 In general longer words will need a longer execution time.

 The number of completion:

-SciGraph returns a smaller number of completion.
-When there is a typo, SciGraph returns almost zero completion.
+__SciGraph__ returns a smaller number of completion.
+When there is a typo, SciGraph returns *almost zero completion*.
-Longer word causes a reduce of completion number.
-Typo tends to increase the number of completion for fast-autocomplete.
+Longer words cause a reduce in the completion number.
+Typo tends to increase the number of completion for __fast-autocomplete__.

-In all case, fast-completion can return results.
+:triangular_flag_on_post: __In all case, fast-completion can return results.__

 # :speech_balloon: Ideas?
 To share your ideas, feedback, and comments contact any of our team members.